begin is used in Scheme to evaluate statements for

 flatten :: [[a]] -> [a] flatten = foldl (++) []Higher-order functions have allowed us to shorten the code.
 Whether or not it is clearer is up to you.

-Alas, we cannot implement superflatten
+Alas, we cannot implement superflatten, because it must

 have only one type.
 Lists of different depths have different types: